Only the other world has substance and reality only good deeds and holy learning have tangible worth.

 Meaning

-“Only the other world has substance and reality only good deeds and holy learning have tangible worth.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that understanding takes time.
+In the quote “Only the other world has substance and reality only good deeds and holy learning have tangible worth.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that understanding takes time.

 Theme